-Goals and fellowship description: The goal of the McCoy Family Fellowship is to prepare women who will represent the next generation of innovators in science and industry.
-Recipients will be encouraged to take a minimum of two business courses during their first two years of study.
-Recipients also will be offered mentorship and guidance from existing networks at the University, including Rutgers Women in Science and the programs of the Institute for Women’s Leadership and the Rutgers Business School.
+The McCoy Family Fellowship award hopes to prepare these women to become the next generation of innovators in science and industry.
+Recipients are encouraged to take a minimum of two business courses during their first two years of study.
+Recipients are also offered mentorship and guidance from existing networks at the University, including Women in Science, the Institute for Women’s Leadership, and the Rutgers Business School.

-2012 Recipients: Allison Faig and Pingcheng Chu (left to right in picture)
+2013 Recipients: Allison Faig (left) and Pingcheng Chu (right)